 HIA 320: History of Ancient Greece.
 3 hours, 3 credits.
+In-Person lecture.
+Writing and Research Intensive.
 In this course we will explore the beginnings of European civilization—its gradual unfolding and culmination in Greece, through examination of the key transformations of Greek culture and city-states from the Bronze Age up through the hellenization of the east by the Makedonians.

 More than any other ancient culture, the world of Hellas—the Greek-speaking lands and islands of the Aegean Sea and beyond—attempted to improve and perfect society and civilization, to such an extent that Hellas became a crucible for the fundamental ideas of the “western” world, ideas that formed the bedrock for nations disseminated far and wide across continents and oceans.
 What made the Greek ideas about how humans relate to the world and each other so elemental?
 How did the peoples of Hellas evolve their unique perspective?

 In this course we’ll be pursuing a number of goals, including:

 - Exploration of the emergence of Greek civilization and its implications for humanity